Plus de 1000 ressources gratuites en anglais, accessibles à tous dès la rentrée !

 The river Ganges is a sacred river which flows from the Himalayas to the Bay of Bengal.
 Millions of people live along its course but it's very polluted.

-a crowded Mumbai street
+AI generated crowded Mumbai street

 India is the seventh largest country in the world, and it has the second highest population after China with 1.2 billion inhabitants.